huggingface/blog/mms_adapters.md

     - lm_head.weight: found shape torch.Size([154, 1280]) in the checkpoint and torch.Size([39, 1280]) in the model instantiated
     You should probably TRAIN this model on a down-stream task to be able to use it for predictions and inference.
 ```

+**Note**: It is expected that some weights are newly initialized.
+Those weights correspond to the newly initialized vocabulary output layer.

 We now want to make sure that only the adapter weights will be trained and that the rest of the model stays frozen.